suika2engine/watermelon-script/README.md

 }
 ```

-You can call functions using string variable.
+You can indirectly call functions using string variable.
 ```
 func main() {
     myfunc = "foo";